What if awakening.

 So what is this unborn then?

-The unborn is that which was never created and can never be destroyed.
+The unborn is that which was never created.

-It's like the awareness from which things arise.
+It's like the awareness.

 So my awareness of looking at the camera,

-Your awareness of looking at the screen,
+Your awareness of looking at the screen.

-Your awareness of sound,
+Your awareness of sound.

 It kind of like has a coming and going.